kleutzinger/fit.kevbot.xyz/README.md

 - [ ] https://htmx.org/extensions/response-targets/
 - refactor workout template
   - [x] make a single full-workout-form endpoint
-  - [ ] table and table.limit as params
+  - [x] table and table.limit as params
-  - [ ] it gets you a table and a form
+  - [x] it gets you a table and a form
-  - [ ] highlight the entry in the table that we are editing
+  - [x] highlight the entry in the table that we are editing
-  - [ ] maybe I also want a way to get just the talbe?
+  - [x] maybe I also want a way to get just the talbe?
-  - [ ] re-work the workout-submit-and-table partial?. basically, instead of a partial, just make an endpoint?
+  - [x] re-work the workout-submit-and-table partial?. basically, instead of a partial, just make an endpoint?
-  - [ ] refresh button?
 - [ ] save machine groups to the db (TEXT machine_id_list "12,34,53")
 - [ ] new table machine_groups
   - id int